psobiech/opengr8on/README.md

 Implemented: Yes

-* Automatically converts JSON/XML/FROM_DATA to Lua Tables, depending on Content-Type headers
+* Automatically converts JSON/XML/FROM_DATA from/to Lua Tables, depending on Content-Type headers

 ### HttpListener

 Implemented: Yes

-* Automatically converts JSON/XML/FROM_DATA to Lua Tables, depending on Content-Type headers
+* Automatically converts JSON/XML/FROM_DATA from/to Lua Tables, depending on Content-Type headers
-* No TLS support yet, binds on port 80
+* Might add TLS support, currently server binds on port 80

 ### Calendar